In the early days of the streaming industry – Reed Hastings founded Netflix… which subsequently developed Roku.

 “Obviously in hindsight, we missed a fortune,” said Hastings

-Roku is the offspring of Netflix and it continues to be a platform for independent broadcasters to be seen side by side with media conglomerates.
+Roku is the offspring of Netflix and it continues to be a platform for independent broadcasters and streaming services to be seen side by side with media conglomerates.

-“Roku is the new cable and Satellite TV” says Brock Fisher CEO of TvStartup, a company that specializes in helping independent broadcasters get their own channels on platforms like ROKU, Fire TV, Apple TV, and many Smart TV manufacturers.
+“Roku is the new cable and Satellite TV” says Brock Fisher Chief Executive Officer of TvStartup, a company that specializes in helping independent broadcasters get their own channels on platforms like ROKU, Fire TV, Apple TV, and many Smart TV manufacturers.

 Fisher explains: “We are seeing more and more independent film makers realize the opportunities that exists in the Smart TV world, and you have to give credit to where credit is due, Roku was not only a pioneer in this industry, but they also lead the industry”.

-As Roku continues to grow and gain popularity so will the opportunities grow for independent broadcasters to get exposure without being on cable or satellite TV.
+As Roku continues to grow and gain popularity so will the opportunities grow for independent broadcasters to get exposure with a Roku channel without being on cable or satellite TV.

 To learn how you can get your own TV station on Roku or other devices click here, and do not forget to sign up for our mailing list by clicking here.